 When Did Ocean Travel on an Ocean Liner Become Accessible to Everyday People?

-The paddle wheels that you still see on riverboats in picture books, as well as back-up sails, went away, replaced by screw propellers that were safer and more reliable on the open ocean.
+The paddle wheels that you still see on riverboats in picture books, as well as backup sails, went away, replaced by screw propellers that were safer and more reliable on the open ocean.

 Which Companies Starting Building Ocean Liners?

-Companies like Cunard and White Star (who would later build Titanic) emerged as England’s top shipbuilders.
-Germany, too, who had their own ambitions to surpass England as an ocean power, also began investing money building ocean liners, and each company always wanted to be able to say that they’d built the fastest ship.
+Germany, too, who had their own ambitions to surpass England as an ocean power, also began investing money in building Ocean Liners.
+Each company always wanted to be able to say that they’d built the fastest ship.

 Eventually, by the early years of the 20th century, ship speed had hit a plateau.
 It became obvious that going too fast above a certain point meant vibrations felt on the ship, which passengers found uncomfortable.

-This idea led to the creation of the Titanic.
-She was meant to be not only fast but to be unparalleled in her accommodations.
-It was said that her steerage rooms were more well-appointed than other lines second classrooms.
+She was meant to be not only fast but to be unparalleled in her onboard accommodation.
+It was said that her steerage rooms were more well-appointed than other lines’ second classrooms.

 When Did The Great Ocean Liner Era Come to an End?

 Two years after Titanic, the First World War broke out, which put the ocean liner business on hold.
-Some ships were repurposed to carry troops, and some of them were sunk by the German navy.

-What Ocean Liners Are Still Sailing?
+Which Ocean Liners Are Still Sailing?

-There is one purpose-built ocean liner sailing the seas: the RMS Queen Mary 2.
-The Queen Mary 2 is owned by Cunard and she regularly completes transatlantic voyages from the UK to the USA.
+The Queen Mary 2 is owned by Cunard and she regularly completes transatlantic voyages from the UK to the USA and back.

 The Queen Mary 2 has multiple pools and hot tubs, a library with 8,000 books, a buffet restaurant that’s open 24 hours a day, the first-ever planetarium at sea, and numerous other amenities.